oracle/terraform-provider-oci/website/docs/d/database_db_systems.html.markdown

 The following arguments are supported:

+* `availability_domain` - (Optional) A filter to return only resources that match the given availability domain exactly.
 * `backup_id` - (Optional) The [OCID](https://docs.us-phoenix-1.oraclecloud.com/Content/General/Concepts/identifiers.htm) of the backup.
 Specify a backupId to list only the DB systems that support creating a database using this backup in this compartment.
 * `compartment_id` - (Required) The compartment [OCID](https://docs.us-phoenix-1.oraclecloud.com/Content/General/Concepts/identifiers.htm).
+* `display_name` - (Optional) A filter to return only resources that match the entire display name given.
+The match is not case sensitive.
+* `state` - (Optional) A filter to return only resources that match the given lifecycle state exactly.

 ## Attributes Reference